tankala/learn-pip-trends/_gettingstarted/4-python-highcharts-core.md

 author: lavanya
 ---

 ## Introduction

-In the field of data analysis and visualization, effectively communicating information in an attractive and illustrating manner is extremely important.
-Highcharts, a popular JavaScript library, is a powerful tool for creating dynamic and interactive charts.
-What if you could use Highcharts' power directly in your Python projects with a simple 'pip install' command? 'highcharts-core' is a Python package that seamlessly integrates Highcharts functionality into your Python environment.

-## What is `highcharts-core`?
-'highcharts-core' is a Python package that connects your Python environment to the Highcharts JavaScript library.
-By installing this package, you can use Highcharts to its full potential directly within your Python scripts, making data visualization a breeze.
+-When we have a large amount of data and want to present it in the best visual format possible, charts and graphs are the best option.
+Highcharts is a popular library for charts and graphs.
+It is a java script library.
+In Python, we have a wrapper for the same.
+Highcharts generates charts using SVG rendering.
+High charts can be used to create line charts, area charts, column and bar charts, pie charts, scatter charts, and bubble charts.
+Simply send the configurations you want, and the chart will be created.

 ## Installation

-Getting started with `highcharts-core` is as easy as running a single command:
+ If you want to use the highcharts library in your project, just run below command.
+It will install all of the required dependencies and make it simple to use in your project.

 ```bash
 pip install highcharts-core
 ```
-This command fetches and installs the necessary Python bindings for Highcharts, enabling you to integrate Highcharts charts effortlessly into your Python applications.

 ## Basic Usage:

-Once installed, using `highcharts-core` is straightforward.
-Here's a quick example of creating a simple line chart:
+It is simple to use once it has been installed.
+Here's an example of a simple line chart:

 ```python
 import highcharts